galacticcouncil/xcm-workshop/intro.md

 The main goal is to understand how to transfer assets between chains in different ways.

-It also shows how to set up local enviroment with 3 parachains, one of which is Statemine/Westmint.
+It also shows how to set up local environment with 3 parachains, one of which is Statemine/Westmint.

 The main focus are following areas: